boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 ***Escaping Local Optima in the Waddington Landscape: A Multi-Stage TRPO–PPO  Approach for Single-Cell Perturbation Analysis - To be Submitted to   IEEE Transactions on Computational Biology and Bioinformatics***

-***To be included in the evaluation sections:  Epitopea: A Distilled Convex–Nonconvex Reinforcement Framework for In-silico Dynamic Cytokine Control in Peptide-MHC II Antigenic Landscapes***

 (https://arxiv.org/html/2510.13018v1)